pinojs/pino-elasticsearch/README.md

   'flush-bytes': 1000
 })
 ```

-Note: the `ssl` and and `cloud` fields are available as part of the options object as well.

 For a full list of authentication options when using elastic cloud, check out the [authentication configuration docs](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/auth-reference.html)